• Homeowner

 What is this resource?

-This resource is for Victorians who have already tried to speak to their utilities provider but have not resolved their issue and want to ask an Ombudsman to help resolve the problem.
+This resource is for Victorians who have already tried to speak to their utility provider but have not resolved their issue and want to ask an Ombudsman to help resolve the problem.
 It includes the following information:

 • What the Ombudsman does